golanlevin/DrawingWithMachines/machines/hp7475a/3d_pen_adapter/README.md

 ## Compatibility Notes

-This adapter was designed for and has been tested with the HP7475A pen plotter.
+This adapter was designed for and has been tested with the [HP7475A](https://hpmuseum.net/display_item.php?hw=74) pen plotter.
 This adapter is likely compatible with other Hewlett-Packard plotters that use the HP "S Style" Fiber Tip Plotter Pens, such as the 7090, 7220A, 7221A, 7225A, 7440 HP Colorpro, 7470A, 7475A, 7550A, 7550B, 7570 HP Draftpro, 7580A, 7585A, 7586A, 7595A, 7595B, 7596A, 7596B, 7599A, 9872A, HP Draftmaster I, II, MX, RX, SX, and HP Draftpro DXL (7575A); as well as the Roland DPX, DXY, and GRX Series.

-This pen adapter is known to be compatible with the ink refills from all of the following modern roller-point gel pens (and potentially other pens with a 6mm refill barrel):
+The interior cavity of this pen adapter is specially tapered to constrain various ink refills in desirable positions.
+This adapter is known to be compatible with the ink refills from all of the following modern roller-point gel pens (and potentially other pens with a 6mm refill barrel):

 * [Pilot G-2](https://www.amazon.com/PILOT-Refills-Rolling-Point-12-Pack/dp/B0C2DZQ8V3/) (LG2RF-8M, BLS-G2-10) and G-2 Mini
 * [Pilot Juice 0.38mm](https://www.amazon.com/Pilot-Juice-Retractable-LJU-10UF-0-38mm/dp/B06XF41HHH/) (LJU-10UF, LPR2F-8UF)